 The developers have limited PHP experience.
 Implementing multiple PHP pages will take time and will need to be developed early in project development so that the website can be styled properly.

 The development team is also tasked with creating an efficient card database to allow for quick server side queries.
 The database has to be quick to reduce page load times.
-Depending on WeBlab’s server performance, a third party server may have to be used.
-If load times are still slow, a limited number of users may be allowed to use the site.
+Depending on WebLab’s server performance, a third party server may have to be used.

 Time is the biggest issue with this project and a strict schedule has been set so that all of the goals will be reached by the final presentation.